National Grid (Great Britain): Interconnectors

 Some of these HVDC lines transfer power from renewable sources such as hydro and wind.
 For names, see also the annotated version.

-There is a 40MW AC cable to the Isle of Man, and a 260 km 600MW HVDC cable to the Shetland Islands.
+There is a 40 MW AC cable to the Isle of Man, and a 260 km 600 MW HVDC cable to the Shetland Islands.

 The UK grid is connected to adjacent European electrical grids by submarine power cables.

 In 2014, the UK's electricity interconnection level (off-island transmission capacity relative to production capacity) was 6%.

 As of 2024, the total capacity of these connectors is over 10 GW.
 They include direct-current cables to northern France (2 GW HVDC Cross-Channel, 1 GW HVDC IFA-2, 1 GW ElecLink via the Channel Tunnel); Belgium (1 GW HVDC Nemo Link); the Netherlands (1 GW HVDC BritNed); Norway (1.4 GW HDVC North Sea Link); Northern Ireland (500 MW HVDC Moyle Interconnector); the Republic of Ireland (500 MW HVDC East–West Interconnector), and Denmark (1.4 GW Viking Link).

 A new 500 MW link with the Republic of Ireland (Greenlink) became operational on 29 January 2025.

 Further potential schemes include links with Germany (NeuConnect, 1.4 GW); Iceland (Icelink, around 1 GW) and Morocco (3.6 GW from new battery-backed solar generation).

 Grid storage

 The UK grid has access to large pumped storage systems, notably Dinorwig Power Station which can provide 1.7 GW for 5–6 hours, and the smaller Cruachan and Ffestiniog.

 There are also some grid batteries.
 As of May 2021, 1.3 GW of battery storage was operating in the United Kingdom, with 16 GW of projects in the pipeline potentially deployable over the next few years.
 A 100 MW power Chinese-financed plant at Minety, Wiltshire was reported to be the largest in Europe when it opened in July 2021; when a 50 MW extension is completed, the site's storage capacity will be 266 MWh.
+By July 2026, nearly 7 GW of grid battery capacity had been installed.